Fine-grained MoE Load Balancing with Linear Programming: Expert Placement

 If we have no prior knowledge of the real expert load distribution, we can construct \emph{symmetric placements}, treating all experts equally.
+Symmetric placements provide conservative and general load balancing capability in terms of unknown load distributions.
 In such scenarios, we can assume that all expert loads follow an independent and identically distributed (i.i.d.) pattern.
-Thereby, the problem becomes: Given the number of vertices and edges, and the identical distribution of edge weights, how to construct a graph that minimizes the expectation of the maximum induced subgraph density?
+Thereby, the problem becomes: Given the number of vertices and edges as well as the identical distribution of edge weights, how to construct a graph that minimizes the expectation of the maximum induced subgraph density?

 We recognize the challenge of the above problem due to the vast space of possible graphs and distributions.
 Nevertheless, we propose a near-optimal symmetric placement strategy for many practical configurations using \emph{Cayley graphs}~\cite{cayley}.
 Our intuition is that the inherent symmetry of Cayley graphs ensures a balanced distribution of edges across vertices, preventing some induced subgraphs from having significantly larger density than others.
-Since Cayley graphs involve complex group theory, we illustrate our construction method in Appendix~\ref{app:cayley}.
-We demonstrate the effectiveness of our constructions through both example studies (Appendix~\ref{ssec:example_cayley}) and experimental evaluations (\S\ref{ssec:vary_skew}).
+Since Cayley graphs involve complex group theory, we illustrate our construction method in Appendix B.